Do You Want The Truth

 If you don't get an Energy Star glass package with Low E coatings and Argon gas - you are not improving the energy-efficiency of your windows.

 There are several types of Low E coatings.
 The old, cheap kind is the original single layer of silver.
-You should insist on the newer double layer of silver that blocks a lot more heat.
+You should insist on the newer triple layer of silver that blocks a lot more heat.

 3. Complete and proper installation.